Software Testing for Extended Reality Applications: A Systematic Mapping Study: Related Work and Motivation

 These studies emphasise the unique usability challenges posed by XR systems compared to traditional software.
 Testing user interactions in XR is essential, especially because human behaviour in these environments is highly complex and cannot be mathematically modelled to guarantee predictable outcomes~\citep{VR/AR}.
 While automated approaches show potential in addressing usability issues like cybersickness detection, they largely depend on user involvement.
 This reliance on manual testing or \emph{live} user data collection is time-consuming and costly.

-Although these findings highlight the importance of user-centric evaluations, they also expose a gap in the exploration of software-centric testing approaches.
+Although these findings highlight the importance of \emph{user-centric} evaluations, they also expose a gap in exploring \emph{software-centric} testing approaches.
 Unlike user-centric methods, software-centric testing can detect failures earlier in the development process and offer more efficient, systematic, and automated testing capabilities.
 Our mapping study seeks to bridge this gap by examining studies that address usability issues from a software-centric perspective.